Dyphis/dyphis.github.io/_pages/cv.md

 Education
 ======
-* B.E. in Communication Engineering, Shandong University of Science and Technology, 2019 (88/100 ~ GPA: 6.1/7)
+* B.E. in Communication Engineering
+  * Shandong University of Science and Technology, 2019
+  * 88/100 ~ GPA: 6.1/7
 * B.E.
-(Hons) in Communication Engineering, University of Tasmania, 2019 (GPA: 5/7)
+(Hons) in Communication Engineering
+  * University of Tasmania, 2019
+  * GPA: 5/7
-* MSc in Machine Learning, University of Adelaide, 2021 (GPA: 5.9/7)
+* MSc in Machine Learning
+  * University of Adelaide, 2021
+  * GPA: 5.9/7

 Research experience